Makarand41/StudentRestApiSpringBoot/README.md

 This is a simple Spring Boot CRUD (Create, Read, Update, Delete) application for managing students.
 It provides RESTful APIs to perform operations on a student database.

 ## Features
--Add a new student
+- Add a new student
--Retrieve a student by ID
+- Retrieve a student by ID
--Retrieve all students
+- Retrieve all students
--Update student details
+- Update student details
--Delete a student by ID
+- Delete a student by ID
--Delete all students
+- Delete all students
--Count total students
+- Count total students
--Check if a student exists by ID
+- Check if a student exists by ID

 ## Technologies Used
--Java 17+
+- Java 17+
--Spring Boot
+- Spring Boot
- -MySQL
+- MySQL
--Lombok
+- Lombok
--Postman (for testing APIs)
+- Postman (for testing APIs)

 ## API Endpoints